ziggity/HR-ATS-API-MySQL-JPA-SPRING-BOOT/README.md

 Tags have one to one relationship (candidate to a job) candidates have one to many relationships to Jobs Users can own many candidates so many to many
-Admins same as Users but higher priveldges
-Jobs have one to many candidates and Admins as well
+*Stretch goal* add Admins same as Users but higher privileges Jobs have one to many candidates and Admins as well
 - User can register and login
-- Admin can create job listing
+- User can create job listing
-- Admin can delete a job
+- User can delete a job
-- Admin can update a job
+- User can update a job
 -*stretch goal* can post job to Indeed website with API call -User can input a candidate into the system (general applicant pool) -User can tag a candidate to a job (candidates are one to many relationship to jobs)